AI Sentience Scholars

 Neuromatch is a US-registered 501(c)(3) nonprofit organization and is therefore required to comply with US sanctions regulations administered by the Office of Foreign Assets Control (OFAC).
 As a result, we are currently unable to accept applications from individuals based in the following locations: Cuba, Syria, and Crimea.
 We are currently pending renewal of our OFAC sanctions exemption that would allow us to enroll scholars based in Iran.
 We strongly encourage Iranian applicants to apply.
 We will provide timely updates on whether we are able to deliver programming to participants based in Iran for this year’s program.

 For applicants who have completed a PhD, eligibility is typically limited to within 7 years of PhD award.
-Career breaks (e.g. parental leave, medical leave, caregiving, or other significant life events) are taken into account and may extend this window.
+Career breaks (e.g. parental leave, medical leave, caregiving) are taken into account and may extend this window.

 No. Completion of a Neuromatch Academy course is not required to apply to the AI Sentience Scholars Program.
 Applicants from diverse training backgrounds are welcome, provided their skills align with the requirements of the selected curated project.